 Like all reel types, spincasts come in different sizes that match with rods of different lengths and strengths.
 Typically, larger reels are better suitable with longer and more powerful rods with heavier lines.
 These are for the big fish.
 Smaller reels match best with shorter and lighter rods with similar lines that are not for catching big fish.

-The Top 7 Things to Consider When Buying a Spincast Reel
+The Top 7 Things to Consider If You Want to Buy the Best Spincast Reel

 It’s a good idea to know what constitutes a good spincast reel so you can identify which one to buy.

 Take-up pins are used by reels with covered spool, base on the spinning bail to gather line like spincast reels.
 When you press the push-button on the spincast reel, the line take-up pins inside the reel retract and allow the line to feed freely from the spool during a cast.
 These pins are:

 - Mounted on the inside on the spool edge, they catch the line as it passes

 - More is more.
 The more pins the better and more pins allow for faster speeds with more reliability.

 - Choose a spincast model that has multiple take-up pins that are metal (not plastic or some other material) as they will last longer and protect your investment.
 You don’t want the pins snapping as you are mid-cast and got yourself a prized fish!

 Historically, spincast reels were an afterthought when it came to size and weight.
 Due to their typical application of being used while dropping the rod over the side of a boat and waiting for the fish to bite.
 Nowadays more and more anglers are using the spincast for ultra-light and bass fishing which require lighter rods and lures.
 So, the old heavy spincast reels of yesterday just won’t be appropriate as the weight ratio between rod and reel would become a negative extremely quick.